-With our rescue ship Humanity 1, we bring more humanity to the Mediterranean.
+With our rescue ships Humanity 1 and Humanity 2, we bring more humanity to the Mediterranean.
 We rescue people seeking protection from drowning, care for them on board and bring them safely ashore.

 Our operations in numbers

-Until the end of 2021, we rescued as the German part of the SOS Mediterranee network with the Aquarius and the Ocean Viking.
+Until the end of 2021, we rescued as the German branch of the SOS Mediterranee network with the Aquarius and the Ocean Viking.

 Our rescue ship Humanity 1